RishiDeKayne/Undergraduate_coding_club/Week3.md

 Control structures allow you to make decisions based on conditions within your script.

 ```
-val="NR_703"
+echo $individual
-trait_value=$(grep "$organism" phenotypes.txt | cut -f 2)
+trait_value=$(grep "$individual" $input_file | cut -f 2)

 if [ $trait_value -gt 10 ]; then
-    echo "$organism has a trait value greater than 10."
+    echo "$individual has spawning depth greater than 10."
 elif [ $trait_value -eq 10 ]; then
-    echo "$organism has a trait value equal to 10."
+    echo "$individual has a spawning depth equal to 10."
 else
-    echo "$organism has a trait value less than 10."
+    echo "$individual has a spawning depth less than 10."
 fi

+#verify the output
+echo "$individual has a spawning depth of: " && grep "$individual" $input_file | cut -f 2
 ```